Everything you need for web testing.

 start_page = "https://xkcd.com/465/" destination_page = "https://github.com/seleniumbase/SeleniumBase" self.open(start_page) referral_link = '''<a class='analytics test' href='%s'>Free-Referral Button!</a>''' % destination_page self.execute_script('''document.body.innerHTML = \"%s\"''' % referral_link) self.click("a.analytics") # Clicks the generated button

-(Due to popular demand, this traffic generation example has been baked into SeleniumBase with the
+(Due to popular demand, this traffic generation example has been included in SeleniumBase with the

 self.generate_referral(start_page, end_page) and the